What is Curt’s Ride?

 There are some real costs for utilizing the support van, setting up the logistics for the ride, getting your rider swag, etc. For example, we rack up well over $1,000 just in gas expenses.
 Many rides cover these costs through registration fees for the ride.
 But we are really trying to avoid that if at all possible.

 Toward that end, this is an area where you can definitely help.
 Large corporate donations through the ACS web site are always welcome.
 But sometimes a company will want to sponsor a specific element of the effort.
 So here is an opportunity.
-We need to raise about $2,000 to cover all the implementation costs for this years iteration of Curt’s Ride.
+We need to raise about $2,500 to cover all the implementation costs for the 2017 iteration of Curt’s Ride.
 For a suitable donation that gets us part or all the way to this goal, a company can be a “Foundation Sponsor.”
 Their donation will enable the implementation of the ride (e.g. helping make the van available to support the riders during the ride), and enable us to complete Curt’s Ride for this year.
 In return, they will be recognized as an official Foundation Sponsor and will have their logo put on the “Curt’s Ride” signs on the van.
 If you have any ideas for companies that might be interested in this idea, please let us know.

 Why is it called “Curt’s Ride”?